strongloop/strongloop.com2/_posts/2017-09-30-vue-and-loopback.md

   - How-To
 ---

 I recently had a conversation with a follower on Twitter about how [Vue.js](https://vuejs.org/) and [LoopBack](http://loopback.io/) could work together.
 Because of how LoopBack works, this is almost a non-issue.
-By creating a simple REST-based API, there's nothing "special" about using Vue.js with LoopBack, just as there wouldn't be anything special if you used React or Angular.
+By creating a simple REST-based API, there's nothing "special" about using Vue.js with LoopBack, just as there wouldn't be anything special if you used [React](https://facebook.github.io/react/) or [Angular](https://angularjs.org/).
 That being said, I still thought it would be nice to give a quick demonstration on how a Vue.js application could be built with LoopBack as the back end.

-I'm going to assume some basic understanding of Vue.js, but if you've never seen it, then I definitely recommend reading the [guide](https://vuejs.org/v2/guide/) for an introduction.
+I'm going to assume some basic understanding of Vue.js, but if you've never seen it, then I definitely recommend reading its [guide](https://vuejs.org/v2/guide/) for an introduction.
 One of the things Vue.js does well is work with sites where you don't have a full "application" in play.
 What do I mean by that?
 Frameworks like Angular are built around the idea of creating an application - where the entire site, or functionality, is handled by framework.
 While Vue.js can certainly do that as well, it doesn't require this.
 So imagine an existing HTML page that you need to add interactivity to.
 In the past, you may have added in jQuery and began coding away.
 While this works, you may get to a point where managing DOM state and generating dynamic content becomes messy.
 You still don't need a "full" application built with Angular, but you'd like something that helps you out a bit more than just jQuery by itself.

 Vue.js - in this author's not so humble opinion - really serves well as the "middle spot" between "just a few lines of JavaScript" and "wow this escalated quickly."